stfc/PSyclone/doc/developer_guide/psy_data.rst

     emtpy (i.e. no prefix).
 If you specify a prefix, you have to add the ``_`` between the prefix and name explicitly.

-For each specified type name the jinja template will create methods called ``DeclareScalar{{type}}`` and ``ProvideScalar{{type}}`` for handling scalar parameters.
+For each specified type name the Jinja template will create methods called ``DeclareScalar{{type}}`` and ``ProvideScalar{{type}}`` for handling scalar parameters.
 For array parameters, the functions ``DeclareArray{{dim}}d{{type}}`` and ``ProvideArray{{dim}}d{{type}}``